tchajed/sys-verif-fa25/docs/notes/program-proofs/decide.md

 ```

-Now Coq will use the instance we just defined when we write `decide`.
+Now Rocq will use the instance we just defined when we write `decide`.

 ```rocq
 Definition use_color_dec (c: color) := if decide (c = red) then true else false.